heet-2312/Computer-Vision-Tutorial-basic-projects-/README.md

  Steps:
  1.Detect edges.
  2.Use the edges in the image to find the contour(outline) representing the piece of paper being scanned.
  3.Apply a perspective transform to obtain the top-down view of document.

+ ### 3.omr-grader
+ omr-grader(it basically does omr sheet checking)
+ Steps:
+ 1.Detect the exam in image.
+ 2.Apply a perspective transform to obtain the top-down,birds-eye-view of the exam(exam is sample tester)
+ 3.Extract the set of bubbles from perspective transformed exam.
+ 4.Sort the bubbles into rows.
+ 5.Determine the marked bubble for each row.
+ 6.Lookup for correct answer in the answer key.

+ NOTE:In the code while finding the bubbles while defining the aspect ratio part and appending into list the comparision with height and width of the bubble depends on the omr sheet so you need to change depending on your of height and width of the rectangle encompassing the bubble.

+To run the code:- python3 omr_scanner.py --image images/test_01.png